Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Methods

-After applying these parsing rules, we randomly sample 50 answers and manually analyze their correctness.
-Although our answer extraction process can usually identify the correct concise gold-standard answers from the clinical progress notes, we have observed that in certain cases, irrelevant words are also present in the identified answers.
-We address this issue in Section~\ref{sec:data_val}.
+Although these parsing rules can extract the correct concise gold-standard answers from the clinical notes in numerous cases, manual review reveals instances where the rules failed to accurately identify these answers.
+This discrepancy was primarily attributed to the unstructured nature of information within the notes.

-\subsubsection{Question-to-Answer Mapping}
+\subsubsection{Question-to-answer mapping}

-Finally, to generate the labels (question-answer pairs) of our gold-standard dataset, we create mappings between the questions from Section~\ref{sec:method_question} and the gold-standard answers from Section~\ref{sec:method_answer}.
+Finally, to generate the labels (question-answer pairs) of our gold-standard dataset, we create mappings between the questions from Section~\hyperref[sec:method_question]{Question collection} and the gold-standard answers from Section~\hyperref[sec:method_answer]{Gold-standard answer extraction}.
 We achieve this by considering the query groups in Table~\ref{tab:question}.
 For each query group, we identify a group of words in the gold-standard answers that are most likely to provide the information inquired by that query group.
+To compile this group of words, we engage in meticulous manual exploration, reading sentences containing IDU-keywords.
 Depending on the kind of information we are interested in (reflected by the query groups), these words can be either the keywords in Table~\ref{tab:keywords} or the words (Table~\ref{tab:rule}) that co-occur with the keywords and can help convey the information inquired by the user.
 For example, co-occurring words ``daily'' and ``last'' describes the ``frequency of use'' and the ``last use'' of IDU, respectively.

 Thus, for each query group, we decide on a group of words that are most likely to help convey the inquired information and map the answers that contain these words to the questions in that query group (Table~\ref{tab:question}).
+The resulting compilation is presented in the ``Words in Gold-standard Answers Most Likely to Provide Inquired Information'' column of Table \ref{tab:qa_map}.
+It is important to note, however, that this list is not exhaustive and represents only what we observe during our exploration, not an all-encompassing collection of potential phrases indicating the inquired information.
+Considering this, in our manual review phase, we manually correct annotations that are overlooked or mislabeled by these rules.

 In Table~\ref{tab:qa_map}, we present the mappings between the query groups and the words in gold-standard answers that are most likely to provide inquired information.
 We also demonstrate sample answers for each mapping.
 Note that, the answers in one query group and the answers in a different query may not be mutually exclusive.
 This is because, if we find words in an answer that belong to multiple query groups, then that answer is mapped to all questions from these query groups.
 For example, the first sample answer from Table~\ref{tab:qa_map}---``recent ivdu with meth and heroin''---contains the words ``recent'' and ``heroin''/``meth'' from query groups ``active/historical use'' and ``drug names'', respectively.
 Hence, this answer will be mapped to all questions in these two query groups.